-The Murphy African-American Museum, located in the Murphy-Collins house at 2601 Paul Bryant Drive, offers innovative educational programs and changing exhibits that increase the knowledge of the accomplishments and contributions of local African-Americans in Tuscaloosa and the country as a whole.
-The structure is the only example of 20th century architecture included in the Tuscaloosa County Preservation Society properties.
+The Murphy African-American Museum offers innovative educational programs and changing exhibits that increase the knowledge of the accomplishments and contributions of local African-Americans in Tuscaloosa and the country as a whole.
 Admission is free, and donations are accepted.
-For more information or to schedule a tour of the museum, call (205) 758-2861.
+Call 758-2861 to schedule a tour.
 Visit website ›

-CHOM offers a wide variety of educational opportunities and programs for area students, preschool-6th grade.
-The programs and resources expand the school curriculum and enrich the students' cultural and social education.
-Each visit is unique and participatory, and with teacher input, the museum staff will gear the visit toward class objectives and student interest.
+CHOM offers a wide variety of educational opportunities and programs for students, preschool-6th grade.
+Programs and resources expand the school curriculum and enrich cultural and social education.
+Each visit is unique and participatory, and with teacher input, the museum staff will gear the visit toward class objectives.
 Admission charged; Reservations are required.
-For information and to receive a free School Visits brochure, call CHOM at (205) 349-4235.
+Call CHOM at 349-4235 for information.
 Visit website ›

 Visit Moundville Archaeological Park website›